rsmelo92/functional-ramdajs/README.md

 ## TODO

-The library should expose at least the following functions:
+This challenge should have at least:

 - [x] createDB
 - [x] addTable